Exclusive: GE's push to fix power turbine problem goes global

 GE previously disclosed that its equipment needing blade repairs includes four 7HA turbines in Texas that were shut after oxidation caused a blade to fail in one of them in September.
 Those turbines are included in the 18 being shut down.

-Photographs of the damaged turbine reviewed by Reuters show dozens of jagged and broken blades inside the massive machine, owned by Exelon Corp (EXC.N).
+Photographs of the damaged turbine reviewed by Reuters show dozens of jagged and broken blades inside the massive machine, owned by Exelon Corp.
 The turbines are now running after two months of repairs, Exelon said.

 GE told Reuters it identified the oxidation problem in 2015, and developed a fix before the failure in Texas.
 The fix uses an earlier casting method that was employed on other turbine models.